mineichen/minfac/examples/distributed_web/PluginBasedArchitecture.md

 > The first thing I should see ought to be the reason the system exists...
 The web is an IO device, and the one thing we learned back in the 1960s was, that we didn't want to know what IO device we are using.
 Uncle Bob

 Following this advice, folders should be named after domain functionality like /cart/add rather than technical descriptions like /persister/cart.
 Plugin based architecture takes this approach one step further and introduces a dedicated plugin project per feature group.
-If these projects are integrated as dynamic libraries, features and platform can be released independently as long as they communicate via a stable ABI ([see chapter Challenges->ABI stability"](https://github.com/mineichen/minfac/blob/main/examples/distributed_web/PluginBasedArchitecture.md#user-content-abi stability)).
+If these projects are integrated as dynamic libraries, features and platform can be released independently as long as they communicate via a stable ABI ([see chapter Challenges/ABI stability](https://github.com/mineichen/minfac/blob/main/examples/distributed_web/PluginBasedArchitecture.md#user-content-abi-stability)).
 Beside features, cross cutting concerns like database access, http routes, logging or running background tasks could be implemented as reusable plugins too.

 Using a plugin architecture,
  - reduces coupling of features to the infrastructure.
 Files which e.g. know about all http routes or all database migrations violate the [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle)
- - allows functionality to be installed on demand to save disk space or to protect licensed features
+ - allows functionality to be installed on demand to save disk space or to protect licensed features if the software is shipped to the customer
  - makes a rebuild of the entire executable obsolete.
 This results in significantly faster compile times.
 See experiment [bellow](https://github.com/mineichen/minfac/blob/main/examples/distributed_web/PluginBasedArchitecture.md#user-content-compilation-time)
  - allows sharing infallible interfaces.
-In contrast, microservices usually communicate over a network which adds performance overhead and forces callers to handle potential communicaion errors and therefore increases the overall complexity
+In contrast, microservices usually communicate over a network which adds performance overhead and forces callers to handle potential connection errors and therefore increases the overall complexity

  In a plugin architecture, plugins can extend the main application with
  - custom UI elements